-Jesus in his dying moments has a profound conversation with those dying alongside him.
+In his dying moments, Jesus had a profound conversation with those dying alongside him.
 One of the criminals hanging alongside cursed him: “Some Messiah you are!
 Save yourself!
 Save us!”
-But the other one made him shut up: “Have you no fear of God?
+But the other one made him shut up.
+“Have you no fear of God?
 You’re getting the same as him.
 We deserve this, but not him—he did nothing to deserve this.”
 Then he said, “Jesus, remember me when you enter your kingdom.”
 Jesus replied, “Don’t worry, I will.
 Today you will join me in paradise."

 Amazing!
 Two people in the same situation and such different responses.
-One criminal rejecting God to the very end but the other is a different story all together.
+One criminal rejected God to the very end but the other is a different story all together.
 The other criminal wasn’t good, he wasn't religious, he hadn’t spent his life being kind, generous or godly.
-In fact he probably was the opposite.
+In fact, he was probably the opposite.
 So what had he done to earn paradise or heaven?
 Nothing!
-Jesus as he was dying next to him showed him love and the man accepted it.
+As he was dying next to him, Jesus showed him love and the man accepted it.
 Jesus’ love was a free gift to the man and that gift transformed him in his dying moments.